catspeed-cc/sd-webui-reforge-docker/README.md

 * newmain_newforge: Based on latest forge2 (gradio4, flux, etc) with some small changes that I plan to add very slowly (i.e., real CFG++ at some point, more upscalers like reForge, etc).
 For now it has python 3.12 support and sage2/sage3 support, and new samplers from reforge (CFG++ is WIP)
 * newforge_dendev: Based on latest ersatzForge fork which is based on forge2 (gradio4, flux, chroma, cosmos, longclip, and a ton more) from @DenOfEquity (https://github.com/DenOfEquity/ersatzForge).
 Many thanks Den for letting me to work on base on your fork on reForge.
 I will try to add new features from old reforge as well, like all the samplers.

+# Suggestion: For stability based on old forge, use forge classic

+reForge is at the point that unstability is really high, and I'm not sure if I will manage to make it work as expected with all the codebase.

+If you want to keep using old forge backend as it is, for sd1.x,2.x and SDXL, I suggest to use forge classic by @Haoming02 instead https://github.com/Haoming02/sd-webui-forge-classic, as at the moment that is the real succesor to old forge.

 Bug fixes and older branches based on forge classic:
 * main: Main branch with multiple changes and updates.
 But not stable as main-old branch.
 * dev: Similar to main but with more unstable changes.
 I.e. using comfy/ldm_patched backend for sd1.x and sdxl instead of A1111.
 * dev2: More unstable than dev, for now same as dev.
 * experimental: same as dev2 but with gradio 4.
 * main-old: Branch with old forge backend.
 Possibly the most stable and older one (2025-03)

 # Installing Forge/reForge

-# Suggestion: For stability, use forge classic

-reForge is at the point that unstability is really high, and I'm not sure if I will manage to make it work as expected with all the codebase.

-If you want to keep using old forge backend as it is, for sd1.x,2.x and SDXL, I suggest to use forge classic by @Haoming02 instead https://github.com/Haoming02/sd-webui-forge-classic, as at the moment that is the real succesor to old forge.

 ### (Suggested) Clean install.